 Next, learning from professionals and other parents.
 Trying to understand, support, and connect with my son drawing from their wealth of knowledge.
 Over the years, this focus served us well.
 We had lots of good days and significant accomplishments.
 We also had lots of hard days.
 Being a parent, in general, is the hardest thing in the world, never knowing if what you are doing is right.
 Will this mess my kid up forever?
 Am I giving them what they need to have a great life?
 What am I going to do now?

 So, we went on, treading water and managing.
 But I always had this feeling that no matter how hard I tried, my son was still on the other side of that glass.
-I could see him right in front of me, and I wanted to understand him, connect with him.
+I could see him right in front of me, and I wanted to understand him, and connect with him.
 But I was still just observing him, unable to decode the communication he was giving me.
 Sometimes we got close, but it was like we were speaking to each other in two different languages, and honestly, most days, it is still like that.
-But when I met a 20 something-year-old autistic self-advocate, something changed.
+But when I met a 20-something-year-old autistic self-advocate, something changed.

 A New Way of Understanding

-I had spent years going to workshops, watching YouTube videos and Ted Talks.
+I had spent years going to workshops, and watching YouTube videos and Ted Talks.
 Reading every book I could get my hands on and clinical trials about medications and new therapies.
 I poured so much time and energy into learning about all things autism that it became my career.
 I went from being the Mum needing to learn to the one teaching.
 Helping families at the beginning of the same journey I started all those years ago.
 Ok, you get it, what was the change, right?
 What allowed my evolution of understanding autism to reach this new height?

 I started to listen.

 Don’t get me wrong, I was always listening, but it slowly occurred to me that if I truly wanted to understand my son’s perspective, I was listening to the wrong people.
-I had learned from professionals; doctors, teachers, therapists, and other parents.
+I learned from professionals; doctors, teachers, therapists, and other parents.
 I had learned A LOT, but I was still left standing on the wrong side of that glass; until I met an autistic self-advocate.
-In a one-hour coffee meeting, I learned more about autism, from their perspective, then I had in the previous five years.
+In a one-hour coffee meeting, I learned more about autism, from their perspective, than I had in the previous five years.
 One hour!
 I left that meeting feeling a bit ridiculous.
 How had I not thought of this before?

 This new perspective helped me open the window, look in, and see what my son is trying to tell me.
 I can reach through, hold his hand, and connect to what he needs.
 I can support him because I hear him.
 What changed with this new perspective?
 Me.
 And I am going to say that again so you can understand how important it is.
 The single most important thing that needed to change was ME.